chetanph/fmc-remediation-module-xdr/README.md

 # Cisco FMC Remediation Module for XDR

+The FMC Remediation Module for XDR module in this repository integrates automated incident response capabilities of two Cisco products:

+- Cisco Secure Firewall
+- Cisco eXtended Detection and Response (XDR)

 This repository shows a simple example of a remediation module that can be installed in Cisco Firepower Management Center (FMC).
-This module can trigger an automation workflow hosted in Cisco eXtended Detection and Response (XDR) platform.
+When adverse conditions in customer's netowrk violate a FMC correlation policy, this module can trigger an automation workflow hosted in Cisco XDR platform.

 ![Data Flow Overview](./images/data_flow_overview.png)

+Here are some examples of automated incident response workflows available in XDR:

+- Quarantine Endpoints in Cisco Identity Services Engine
+- Block observables in Cisco Secure Firewall
+- Generate Casebook and Investigate in Cisco Threat Response
+- Move Computer to Triage group in Cisco Secure Endpoint
+- Host Isolation with Tier2 Approval in Cisco Secure Endpoint
+- Create Incident in ServiceNow
+- Add to Destination List in Cisco Umbrella

+This repository contains a small [example workflow](./XDR_Workflow_Example.json) that parses the input data sent by the remediation module and triggers the **Secure Firewall - Block Observable** workflow so that the offending source IP can be blocked by Cisco Secure Firewall automatically in any newer attack attempts by that source IP.

 ## Installation